eijikominami/aws-cloudformation-templates/global/README.md

 ``AWSCloudFormationTemplates/global`` creates global settings on N.Virginia Region (`us-east-1`).

+## Prerequisites

+Before deploying this template, ensure you have:

+- Domain name registered for SSL certificate validation
+- CloudFront distribution ID (if monitoring CloudFront metrics)
+- S3 bucket for Cost and Usage Reports (if enabling CUR)

 ## TL;DR

 If you just want to deploy the stack, click the button below.